shizuo-kaji/LC_QSPR/README.md

     Smiles	C1C=CC=CC=1

-    - *sample.txt*: text data from the database
+    - *raw_sample.txt*: text data from the database
-    - *TruthTable_sample.txt*: each line is either "true" or "false".
+    - (optional) *TruthTable_sample.txt*: each line is either "true" or "false".
 Only those lines flagged as "true" will be computed.

 - (On Windows) open compute_desc.bat and edit variables +dpath+ and +num+ appropriately, and execute it.
 Wait for some time and you will obtain *desc_sample.csv*.

 - (On Unix/Mac)
-    - create an smi file combining the information of the above three files
+    - create an smi file combining the information of the above files (TruthTable_sample.txt is optional)
-        > ./raw2phase.pl smiles_sample.txt sample.txt TruthTable_sample.txt >! sample.smi
+        > perl raw2phase.pl smiles_sample.txt raw_sample.txt TruthTable_sample.txt >! sample.smi

      - compute descriptors using mordred (takes time, and may produce some ignorable errors)